yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-routing_tags.rst

 Routing Tags
 ~~~~~~~~~~~~

 Routing Tags are used for creating transparent routing rules within Yeti's routing logic.
-Routing Tag for every call is detected after processing call with using :ref:`Numberlists <numberlists>` on the basis :ref:`Routing Tag detection Rules <routing_tag_detection_rules>`.
+Routing Tags for every call are detected after processing call with using :ref:`Numberlists <numberlists>` on the basis :ref:`Routing Tag detection Rules <routing_tag_detection_rules>` and later they could be used for choosing :ref:`Destinations <destinations>` and :ref:`Dialpeers <dialpeers>` for the call routing.

-Example of using Routing Tags is represented on the picture below:
+Example of using Routing Tags for markuping call is represented on the picture below:

  .. graphviz:: ../graphviz/routing_tags.dot